quii/learn-go-with-tests/http-server.md

 }
 ```

-So far all of our "mains" have been in one file, however this isn't best practice for larger projects where you'll want to separate things into different files.
+So far all of our application code have been in one file, however this isn't best practice for larger projects where you'll want to separate things into different files.

 To run this, do `go build` which will take all the `.go` files in the directory and build you a program.
 You can then execute it with `./myprogram`.